 Is your ability and current fitness sufficient for the challenge and the conditions?

 Be sensible about the journey length and your abilities.
-Remember the cold weather reduces muscle function, and your body needs to work overtime in the winter to stay warm, you use more energy at a much faster rate, which causes your body to fatigue much faster.
+Remember the cold weather reduces muscle function, and your body needs to work overtime in the winter to stay warm.
+You use more energy at a much faster rate, which causes your body to fatigue much faster.

-For more information head to NZSUPs Cold Water Awareness page
+For more information head to NZSUPs Cold Water Awareness page.

 Extra tip: